Gastropods

 Hermit Crab Slipper-snail

-intertidal to subtidal size to 15mm
+intertidal to at least 30m size to 40mm

 California to Alaska